Vignesh-Shenbagarajan/salary-prediction-engine/README.md

 ## Exploratory Data Analysis

-I looked at the distributions of the data and the value counts for the various categorical variables.
+Observed the distributions of the data and value counts for the various categorical variables.
 Below are a few highlights from the pivot tables.<br/>

 ![alt text](https://github.com/Vignesh-Shenbagarajan/salary-prediction-engine/blob/master/salary_by_job_title.PNG) ![alt text](https://github.com/Vignesh-Shenbagarajan/salary-prediction-engine/blob/master/correlation_visual.png)